Aftermathic/Aftermathic2-Bot/README.md

 Requests

-os
+OS

-json
+JSON
 ______________________________________________________________________________________________________________________

-If you don't have these, then put these commands in command prompt.(pip installing json and os will not work because they are mostly likely installed with Python.)
+If you don't have these, then put these commands in command prompt.
+(Pip installing JSON and OS will not work because they are mostly likely installed with Python.)

 pip install discord.py